 1. In the Administration Center, under General, click User Templates.
 2. In the right pane, double-click the user template that you want to change.
 3. Under Template, click Edit.
 4. Modify the settings (other than the user-specific attributes) in the same way that you configure the settings for a user.
-See [Section 4.1, "Configuring a user", on page 31](#).
+See [Section 4.1, "Configuring a user", on page 25](#).
 5. Click the Users tab.
 6. Under Users, select the check box for each user who you want to associate with this template.
 To select multiple users, hold down CTRL or SHIFT and click to select the users, and then press the SPACE bar.
 When you press the SPACE bar, all cleared check boxes will be selected and all selected check boxes will be cleared.
-7. Click OK.
-8. In the User Template Updates dialog box, do one of the following: - To update the user template with your changes, select Update template only.
-If you choose this option, the association between the template and any users created based on the template will be broken and will be indicated as historical rather than active in the User dialog box. - To update all currently associated users with your changes, select Update all users.
-In this case, the association between the template and all users created based on the template will be maintained.
-9. Click OK.